sanbales/openmbee-vm/README.md

 As of Jul 24, 2020, this VM works with [OpenMBEE MMS Docker Image][docker-image] v3.4.2 (latest) and [View Editor (VE)][view-editor] v3.6.1 (latest).
 This VM has been successfully deployed and tested in a local Ubuntu 18.04 server and on Windows 10; other MMS and VE versions or OSes have not been tested.
 Additionally, the [Model Development Kit (MDK)][mdk] v4.1.3 (latest) plugin for [MagicDraw][magicdraw] successfully works with the MMS server this repo provisions.

+**WARNING: this server is configured to use http, generic passwords, and allows connections from nearly every IP, as it was intended as local sandbox.
+This server is not configured for a safe and secure public-facing server!**

 ## Prerequisites
 1. Install [Vagrant][vagrant].